Einstein's Equivalence principle for superpositions of gravitational fields and quantum reference frames: Formalism

-We adopt an effective framework that captures the features relevant to our result.
-In quantum field theory, it is in general possible to diagonalise a quantum field $\hat{\Phi}(x)$ in a basis $\ket{\phi}$ such that $\hat{\Phi}(x) \ket{\phi} = \phi(x)\ket{\phi}$ (see, e.g., Ref.~\cite{Hatfield:1992rz}).
-In this basis, a general state is expressed as a functional $\Psi[\phi]$.
-Differently to quantum field theory, where the field is evaluated at some point in spacetime, in the gravitational case there is no spacetime on which the field could be defined.
-However, under our assumption iii), we take a set of states $\ket{g^i}$, with $i=1, \cdots, N$, such that the gravitational field operator $\hat{g}_{\mu\nu}$ is diagonalised by such a set of states, and its eigenvalue corresponds to a classical configuration of the gravitational field.
+We now introduce an effective framework that satisfies our requirements \textbf{a.}-\textbf{c.}.
+Our assumptions \textbf{b.} and \textbf{c.} imply that there is a set of states $\ket{g^i}$, with $i=1, \cdots, N$, such that the gravitational field operator $\hat{g}_{\mu\nu}$ is diagonalised by such a set of states, and its eigenvalue corresponds to a classical configuration of the gravitational field.
 For instance, when the field operator is applied to a state $\ket{g^i}$ living on the manifold $\mathcal{M}_i$ labelled by $x$, we have $\hat{g}_{\mu\nu}(x)\ket{g^i} = g^i_{\mu\nu}(x)\ket{g^i}$.
-In addition, we assume (assumption a.) that all states $\ket{g^i}$ are mutually orthogonal, i.e., $\braket{g^i|g^j}=\delta_{ij}$.
-This means that the superposition of different manifolds is formally represented via a quantum superposition state of different gravitational fields, i.e.\,$\sum_{i=1}^N \ket{g^i}$.
-Our assumptions b. and c. imply that, when we apply a linear transformation to the superposition of gravitational fields, each classical gravitational field in the superposition can be independently transformed like in General Relativity.
-In the following, we will use this property to derive our result.
+In addition, assumption \textbf{a.} implies that all states $\ket{g^i}$ are mutually orthogonal, i.e., $\braket{g^i|g^j}=\delta_{ij}$.
+These conditions together mean that the superposition of different manifolds is formally represented via a quantum superposition state of different gravitational fields, i.e.\,$\sum_{i=1}^N \alpha_i \ket{g^i}$, with $\alpha_i$ being complex coefficients.
+Due to the orthogonality condition of the states of the gravitational fields, a unitary transformation on matter degrees of freedom acts as a quantum controlled unitary operation, namely it acts independently for each quantum state $\ket{g^i}$, and gravitational effects in each amplitude correspond to the usual general relativistic effects.
+The gravitational field operator, when evaluated on a state $\ket{g^i}$, transforms under a diffeomorphism transformation like in general relativity, with the quantum state being invariant under a diffeomorphism transformation.

-In the absence of a classical manifold to evaluate the gravitational field, we use the quantum state of a system $M$ as a way to localise the gravitational field.
-Specifically, we consider an \emph{operator-valued} gravitational field $\hat{g}_{\mu\nu} (\hat{x}_M)$ (see, e.g., Refs.~\cite{stritzelberger2020coherent, Giacomini:2022hco} where a similar object was defined in the electromagnetic case) such that
+To make sense of the identification of points across different manifolds, we use a localisation procedure via the coincidence between the gravitational field and a quantum system $M$.
+Specifically, we consider an \emph{operator-valued} gravitational field $\hat{g}_{\mu\nu} (\hat{x}_M)$ (see, e.g., Refs.~\cite{stritzelberger2020coherent, Giacomini:2022hco} where the quantum field is evaluated at the position of the particle) such that